ryanzhang-200/PCBuilder/README.md

 As a user I would like to be able to log in and access my previously worked on list of PCs

 *I'm so sorry for the TA who has to mark all of this*

+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by pressing button "Add PC"
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by pressing button "View PC"
+- You can locate my visual component by pressing the "Return PC Costs" button
+- You can save the state of my application by pressing the "Save PC" button
+- You can reload the state of my application by pressing the "Load PC" button